Defining student and academic statuses

 • Twice per month – available

-4. (Optional) Add a Description to clarify the tier’s purpose.
+4. (Optional) Add a Description to clarify the tier report’s purpose.

 5. Click Save.

-The tier is now available for use in reports and workflows.
+The tier report is now available for use in projects when created from the admin panel.

-You can open a tier in two ways:
+You can open a tier report in two ways:

 1. Click the tier name directly.